-Estimated read time: 3 minutes, 0 seconds
+Estimated read time: 4 minutes, 18 seconds

 Subscriptions are the Future

-Although there is there is a case to be made for having a reliable, physical product in hand, the massive benefits of the subscription model cannot be overstated.
+Although there is a case to be made for having a reliable, physical product in hand, the massive benefits of the subscription model cannot be overstated.
 And just what are those benefits?
 Chief among them are ease of distribution, reliable revenue, and a pro-consumer structure.
 We’ll discuss each one and see how they’re driving the market.

 Ease of Distribution

 Distribution has always been a challenge for vendors looking to sell a physical copy of their software.
 Doing so successfully requires taking into consideration a myriad of factors like shipping costs, buyer location, and any customs or import laws (for international deliveries).
 Not only that, but customers will begin to expect more support for physical shipping, and your business will need to repeat the process each time you release a new product or version of your software.

 On the surface, these costs may seem minor.
 After all how much harm can arise from spending a couple of minutes figuring out delivery logistics?

 But here’s the reality, the resources and time spent navigating fulfillment can compound over time and if left unchecked, can eat up valuable resources that can be better spent growing other parts of your business.

 Luckily implementing a subscription business model helps solves all these problems in one swoop.
 One of the biggest perks of moving your products online and offering access through a subscription plan is that it will help streamline the entire post-checkout fulfillment process.
 FastSpring’s robust file delivery system allows your customers to quickly get their hands on the latest version of your products by delivering files and software keys straight to their inbox after they’ve completed their purchase.